Torsion points on $\rm{GL}_2$-type abelian varieties: Modular abelian varieties defined over Q

+In the non-geometrically simple case, the study of \(\Tors(A)\) may be reduced to understanding the torsion of smaller dimensional abelian varieties, albeit defined over larger number fields.
+In the PQM case, for \(A\) of dimension \(2\), \cite{Laga2024RationalMultiplication} classifies all possible torsion subgroups.
+These first two cases are somewhat special: the generic case is that of \(\End^0_{\overline{\Q}}(A) = \End^0_\Q(A)\).
+Nonetheless, for what follows, we need not distinguish among these cases.

-By \cite[Theorem 4.4]{Ribet2004AbelianForms} and Serre's modularity conjectures \cite{Serre1987SurmathrmGaloverlinemathbfQ/mathbfQ} (proved by Khare--Winterberger, \cite{Khare2009Serresi,Khare2009Serresii}), a simple abelian variety $A/\Q$ of $\GL_2$-type is modular, hence it is isogenous to the abelian variety $A_f$ associated to some newform $f$, with the notation used in \cite{Ribet2004AbelianForms}.
-An explicit construction of $A_f$ can be found in \cite[\S 9]{Diamond2005AForms}, as well as the definition of $\lambda$-adic representations attached to $f$ and to $A_f$.
-It is well known \cite[Theorem 9.6.5]{Diamond2005AForms} that the representations $(\rho_{f,\lambda})$ form a strictly compatible system for all $\lambda$'s, including those of bad reduction for $A_f$.
-Recall that $F=\End_\Q(A_f)$ is equal to the coefficients field of $f$.
+By \cite[Theorem 4.4]{Ribet2004AbelianForms} and Serre's modularity conjectures \cite{Serre1987SurmathrmGaloverlinemathbfQ/mathbfQ} (proved by Khare--Winterberger, \cite{Khare2009Serresi,Khare2009Serresii}), a simple abelian variety \(A/\Q\) of \(\GL_2\)-type is modular, hence it is isogenous to the abelian variety \(A_f\) associated to some newform \(f\), with weight \(2\) and Nebentypus \(\chi\), and coefficient field equal to \(F=\End^0_\Q(A_f)\).
+The definition of \(A_f\) is in \cite[Definition 6.6.3]{Diamond2005AForms}).
+Such an abelian variety has \(\lambda\)-adic Galois representation isomorphic to that arising from the newform \(f\), which we denote by \(\rho_{f,\lambda}\).
+For the construction see \cite[\S 9.5]{Diamond2005AForms}.
+By \cite[Theorem 9.6.5]{Diamond2005AForms}, the representations \((\rho_{f,\lambda})\) form a strictly compatible system for all \(\lambda\)'s, \emph{including those of bad reduction for \(A_f\)}, with characteristic equation of the Frobenius attached to the rational prime \(p\) as follows: